 Free software training is available for all students.
 Students can call the Help desk at 715-836-5711 for help with computer training and all their computing questions, including those about connecting to UWEC from their home computer.

 9. I still don't know what I want to be when I grow up.
 Can I get academic and career advising?
 BACK TO FAQ's

 Yes!
-Both the Nontraditional Student Adviser and advisers in Career Services at UW-Eau Claire can help you assess your interests and experiences and how these might relate to future educational and career choices.
+Both the academic advisers and advisers in Career Services at UW-Eau Claire can help you assess your interests and experiences and how these might relate to future educational and career choices.
 There are career inventories available to help match student interest areas to particular programs of study and career areas.
 Career Services has a very useful website with many interesting links to online inventories and college majors and related careers.

 Yes, you can.
 A "special student" is anyone who wishes to take one or two classes at a time but is not ready or interested in being an admitted student yet.
 Special students do not qualify for the regular forms of financial aid, and they have last priority in registration.
-For more information and to discuss which status--admitted student or special student--would best for you, call the Nontraditional Student Adviser at 715-836-3259.
-Visit the Registrar's website for information on registering as a Special Student.
+For more information and to discuss which status--admitted student or special student--would best for you, call the Advising Office at 715-836-3259.
+Visit the Admissions website for information on registering as a Special Student.